 Another great example of the importance of political cover is the recent process Virginia undertook to revise its history standards.
 In today's climate, one might conclude that changing anything to do with how history is taught would be a nonstarter.
 The script for the debate between the "woke" and the "anti-woke" and the fights about what to teach and what not to teach are easy to imagine.
-Or as Politico Magazine put it, "This is an almost wearyingly familiar narrative in our fractious republic: red-state governor declares war on 'woke culture' and 'critical race theory' and then force-feeds the glory of dead white males to an increasingly diverse society."
+Or as Politico Magazine put it, "This is an almost wearyingly familiar narrative in Local leaders and politicians want to be seen as responding to constituent interest not simply pushing policy ideas that they believe in or have heard worked elsewhere.

+our fractious republic: red-state governor declares war on 'woke culture' and 'critical race theory' and then force-feeds the glory of dead white males to an increasingly diverse society."